hedyhli/outline.nvim/README.md

 code is now highlighted as code).

-If this poses a problem for you, you should try out the [live-preview](#live-editable-previews) feature, uses the code buffer directly for displaying the preview.
+If this poses a problem for you, you should try out the [live-preview](#live-editable-previews) feature, which uses the code buffer directly for displaying the preview.

 ### Many outlines